grzegorz-kraszewski/libustring-m68k/README.md

-# libvstring
+# libustring-m68k
-Static library for dynamic memory and string manipulation for AmigaOS/M68k
+Static library for dynamic memory and Unicode strings manipulation for AmigaOS/M68k
 ## Function Naming Conventions
 String functions use suffixes for text encoding used:
 - *W* - UTF-16